Peer Recovery (PR)

 Code of Ethics

-The applicant must sign a Peer Recovery code of ethics statement or an affirmation that the applicant has read and will abide by the code of ethics.
+Applicants must sign a peer specific Code of Ethics Statement or an Affirmation Statement that states the applicant has read, understood, and will abide by the code of ethics.

 Recertification